Lower your DSO and improve your cash flow

 Second, forecasting your cash flow or working capital is a real advantage.
 The time it takes to convert expected money into real money becomes predictable.
 This predictability enables more accurate planning.

 Next, think about what trends exist with your customers’ payment habits.
-You can exploit DSO to let you compare your invoice collection success over time.
-Knowing the trends or spotting aberrations from previous years further helps planning, and making adjustments to plans.
+Exploit DSO to let you compare your invoice collection success over time.
+Knowing the trends or spotting aberrations from previous years further helps planning and making adjustments to plans.

-Do we always want a low DSO?
-Although that seems logical, there may be more to the story.
-Bear in mind that DSO is a guide toward gauging the risks or health involved with payment terms.
+That seems logical, but there may be more to the story.
+DSO is a guide toward gauging the risks or health involved with payment terms.
 Common sense is useful.
 For example, if you set a target to improve your DSO to 60 but the payment terms you agree with most of your customers is 90 days, then the target isn’t reasonable.

 There is a certain relativity to DSO both imposed by your own company’s expectations, and by external factors.